fmalina/revisions-blocl/activism/thegreattaxrobbery.md

 The British government remains content to feed the PFI industry contracts that will cost public service budgets over £250bn on the understanding that it would make a commensurate tax contribution.
-When it was shown that this simply doesn’t happen, the government looked the other way.
+When it was shown that this simply doesn't happen, the government looked the other way.
 It accepted public services as tax avoidance schemes.